hajicj/MUSCIMarker/doc/source/installation.rst

 ======================

 The installation instructions should work regardless of platform, thanks to the magic of Anaconda.
-The OS-dependent part is covered in Kivy's installation instruction (see below).
+The operating system-dependent part is covered in Kivy's installation instruction (see below).

+These instructions are written so that you don't need admin access and don't even need to be any kind of IT person.

 .. note::